Dental Implants Houston

 Who Dental Implants Can Help

-Most patients who are living with missing teeth can receive dental implants.
+Most patients with missing teeth can receive dental implants.
 The only caveat is whether dental implant surgery can happen right away.
-In many cases, individuals need additional treatment before receiving their new teeth; however, this will all be discussed during an initial consultation with Dr. Tran.
+In many cases, individuals need additional treatment before accepting their new teeth; however, this will all be discussed during an initial consultation with Dr. Tran.

 Missing One Tooth